cmcshnik/some-fun-high-school-projects/README.md

 A visual demonstration of the work of an [algorithm](https://en.wikipedia.org/wiki/Marching_squares) popular in the field of computer graphics.
 Is a simplification of the [marching cubes](https://en.wikipedia.org/wiki/Marching_cubes) for the flat case.
 You can try "special mode", it's a little satisfying.
 [Link](https://cmcshnik.github.io/some-fun-high-school-projects/Marching%20squares/)

 ![image](https://github.com/cmcshnik/some-fun-high-school-projects/assets/95929455/5abb8034-918f-4a1b-9ca8-24ec5cb12225)

+### Euclidean algorithm
+Two integers a >= 0 and b >= 0 are supplied to the input via a space character.
+It is also guaranteed that b > a.
+Print all prime numbers between a (inclusive) and b (exclusive) in ascending order.